 Advanced estate planning strategies for affluent Westchester County families navigating both New York and federal estate taxes, from credit shelter trusts to charitable planning.

-A comprehensive overview of estate planning for Westchester County residents: wills, trusts, powers of attorney, health care proxies, the New York estate tax, and why planning matters.
+Estate planning for Westchester County families: wills, trusts, powers of attorney, health care proxies, and New York estate tax strategies.

 How a New York health care proxy works: who can serve as agent, execution requirements, the relationship to living wills, and why every adult needs one.